JesseScott/ECU.ISMA.202/_INSTALLATIONS/instructions.md

 * Download an External and place it somewhere logical and constant (eg: /Documents/Development/Pd/Externals/...)
-* try one from here: http://at.or.at/hans/pd/objects.html
+* Try one from here: http://at.or.at/hans/pd/objects.html
+* Launch Pure Data, then go to --> Preferences and add a new Search Path to your External Directory

 #Arduino

-* Download and install Pduino from http://at.or.at/hans/pd/Pduino-0.5.zip
+* Download and install the Pduino External from http://at.or.at/hans/pd/Pduino-0.5.zip
 * Upload Standard Firmata to Arduino board
+* Open the example file in L06_INPUT

 #Wiimote